rickosborne/cascades/md/33-5-7-granted.md

 "This is your last shot," I told her as my hand hovered over the gag.
 "Got it?"

+She nodded.
-She nodded and I slid the gag down under her chin.
+I slid the gag down under her chin.

 "You have the trigger," she said.
 "It can disarm the bomb."

-Keeping one hand on the fabric, I used the other to pull the tube out of my bra.
+Keeping one hand on the fabric, I used the other to pull the tube out of my waistline.
 I considered unscrewing the cap one-handed, but decided against it.
 I dropped the fabric to her chest and cautiously removed the top.
 Both Harolds shifted, uneasy.